gl-inet/docs-iot/docs/thread_board_router/gl-s200/otbr_http_api.md

 }
 ```
 ## import_thread_network
-If there is no interface to pass parameters, use the configuration file to import the network configuration.
+If you use the method of importing configuration files, you need to call the upload interface to upload the file first, and the fixed path is/tmp/thread_network.conf.
 ### Request parameters:
 | Field | Type | Description |
 | ----- | ---- | ----------- |